crias-solutions/py-opencode-scaffold/README.md

 1. Click **"Open in Codespaces"** badge above
 2. Wait for the environment to build (~2 minutes)
-3. Open terminal and run:
+3. Open a terminal and run:
    ```bash
    opencode
    ```